 Executive summary

-Plan participants are looking to their employers to provide investment solutions that can help them save for retirement and provide sustainable income once they enter retirement.
-For the most part, plan sponsors want to offer participants these options, and they are looking to do so at a reasonable cost.
+Defined Contribution (DC) plan participants are looking to their employers to provide investment solutions that can help them save and build wealth for retirement and provide a solution for sustainable income once they enter retirement.
+For the most part, plan sponsors want to offer participants an option for sustainable retirement income, seeking to enhance the potential for better participant outcomes.
 To be effective, these solutions must be easy to understand and implement.
-They also must be robust, offering potential for sustainable withdrawals to meet spending needs while reducing the chance of running out of money.
+They must be robust, offering potential for sustainable withdrawals to meet spending needs while reducing the chance of running out of money.
+Finally, plan sponsors want to provide retirement income options at a reasonable cost.

 The Voya Retirement Income Generator (Voya RIG) program seeks to meet these challenges.
-The program consists of a tool that provides guidance on withdrawal planning, supported by the Voya Retirement Income Fund (RIF) — a diversified, actively managed portfolio with an option for longevity protection.
-We believe that together, the tool and the Fund offer plan participants a better approach to retirement income than the options they may have elsewhere.
+The program consists of a tool that provides guidance on withdrawal planning, supported by the Voya Retirement Income Fund (RIF) — a diversified, actively managed portfolio — with an option for longevity protection.
+We believe that together, the tool and the Fund with an option to mitigate the risk of outliving assets offer plan participants a better approach to retirement income than the options they may have elsewhere.

-In this paper, we start by addressing the issues that confront plan sponsors who are looking to provide a retirement income solution to their plan participants.
+In this paper, we start by addressing the issues that confront plan sponsors as they look to provide a retirement income solution to their plan participants.
 Next, we discuss the challenges participants face as they decide how to spend their retirement savings.
 We then summarize what we consider to be the key attributes of a retirement income solution and discuss identification of optimal solutions.
 We also consider whether and when the tradeoffs of incorporating guaranteed income investments might be appropriate.

-Finally, the paper introduces the Voya Retirement Income Generator program.
-The discussion focuses on how the program features work together to support participants, simplifying the calculation of how much to withdraw each year from retirement savings and offering an investment vehicle intended to support sustainable withdrawals.
+As we delve deeper into the Voya Retirement Income Generator program, we discuss how the program features work together to support participants, simplifying the calculation of how much to withdraw each year from retirement savings and offering an investment vehicle intended to support sustainable withdrawals.
+While our solution focuses on non-guaranteed investments, it also is flexible enough to accommodate the inclusion of a guaranteed component for participants particularly concerned about the possibility of outliving their assets.

 Plotting the course of the retirement voyage